 While in the midst of their disease true communication is not usually possible.
 It is therefore a very useful time to stage sessions in which the whole family participates in a safe environment with therapists to mediate any potential outbreaks of arguments.

 Family programs at treatment centers can be done in various ways.
-A weekly session is sometime employed.
+A weekly session is sometimes employed.
 This allows continuing updates on progress of the patient and creates momentum for the family to build upon post-treatment.
 Often a four to five day workshop is used where the whole time is devoted to sessions with family members.
 This is often a preferable alternative to weekly sessions as geography can become a factor for some families.

-and what comes with it.
+An important part of a family program is for the family to learn more about addiction and what comes with it.
 They come to understand that addiction is in fact a disease and it is not the addicts fault for getting it.
 Families learn tools in how to cope with what has happened and how to support their loved one in the future.

 Trust is almost always something that needs to be built up again through a family program.
 Addictive behavior is often characterized by reckless self-destructive behavior.
 Family program gives the patient a chance to make amends and apologize for their actions.
 Trust is a hard thing to re-gain and takes time to rebuild.

-Resentments are another key issue handled during family programs at treatment centers.
+Resentments are another key issue handled during family programs at drug treatments centers.
 Often resentments are held on both sides due to either the addictive behaviors or other family issues often found in households with addiction problems.
 A lot of addicts start using due to depression or anxiety disorders which can sometimes be linked to troubled childhood memories.
 For a family to progress and become stronger as a unit these resentments must be communicated and cleared.